 All NSB Courses

-NSBV BC1001 Introduction to Neuroscience (M. Fernandez).
-This course is required for all the other courses offered in Neuroscience and Behavior.
-The course introduces students to the anatomy and physiology of the nervous system.
+NSBV BC1001 Introduction to Neuroscience (members of NSB faculty).
+This course introduces students to the anatomy and physiology of the nervous system.
 The topics include the biological structure of the nervous system and its different cell types, the basis of the action potential, principles of neurotransmission, sleep/wake cycles, the neuronal basis of sensation, action, memory, and cognition, and basic aspects of clinical neuroscience.
+The course is required for all the other courses offered in Neuroscience and Behavior.

-NSBV BC2001 Laboratory in Neuroscience (K. Pham).
+NSBV BC2001 Laboratory in Neuroscience (members of NSB faculty).
 This course provides a hands-on introduction to techniques commonly used in current neurobiological research.
 Topics covered will include neuroanatomy, neurophysiology, and invertebrate animal behavioral genetics.
 Participation in this course involves dissection of sheep brains and experimentation with invertebrate animals.

 NSBV BC2002 Statistics and Experimental Design (J. Glendinning).
 This course is for students interested in learning how to conduct scientific research.
 They will learn how to (i) design well-controlled experiments and identify “quack” science; (ii) organize, summarize and illustrate data, (iii) analyze different types of data; and (iv) interpret the results of statistical tests.